AmsMickler1/CTF-CyberSecurity/Robots/WriteUp.md

 To start, I copied a single base and code string to my workspace so that I could work on how to decypher the text without it changing on me every attempt.
 I took the encoded string and counted the instances of each character.
-I hypothesized that the most occuring character was actually either the space character (" ") or "e", since e is the most common letter in the english language.
+I hypothesized that the most occuring character was actually either the space character (`" "`) or `e`, since `e` is the most common letter in the english language.
 Based on the locations and frequency of the most occuring character, I decided that it made most sense for it to be the space character.
 Knowing this, I broke the code string up into words and started making other guesses.
-One letter words could either be "a" or "I", but since the same character appeared in the middle of other words, I could safely assume those words were "a", since there are no words with capital "I"s in the middle of them.
-Once I had two decently likely guesses, I wrote a piece of code that would print out possible values of XOR and SHIFT that would satisfy both.
+One letter words could either be `a` or `I`, but since the same character appeared in the middle of other words, I could safely assume those words were `a`, since there are no words with capital `I`s in the middle of them.
+Once I had two decently likely guesses, I wrote a piece of code that would print out possible values of `XOR` and `SHIFT` that would satisfy both.
 I started testing values between 0 and 100, but I quickly realized none of the outputs greater than 64 would work so I changed it to only look for numbers between 0 and 64.
 This gave me a list of about 10 or so values that I tried one by one.
 None of them turned out exactly right, but they were close enough that I was able to logic out what the string was supposed to say.

-Using this technique, I realized that all of the strings generated started with the same pattern that decodes to "A robot".
-From there I was able to write a program that uses those 6 guaranteed characters to determine that runthrough's XOR and SHIFT values, and then use those to decode the string.
+Using this technique, I realized that all of the strings generated started with the same pattern that decodes to `A robot`.
+From there I was able to write a program that uses those 6 guaranteed characters to determine that runthrough's `XOR` and `SHIFT` values, and then use those to decode the string.
 My program was having trouble writing the strings (The server would spit back incorrect even though it had deciphered the string correctly, it was likely some small formatting error on my part) so after I discovered that there are only three unique strings I just typed them into the server myself to obtain